KB's talks to buy ING South Korea unit to continue until next week

-* Athene Holding Ltd. announces the pricing of secondary offering of common shares

-SEOUL, Sept 12 KB Financial Group Inc Chairman Euh Yoon-dae said talks with ING Groep NV to buy the Dutch bank and insurer's South Korean insurance unit are still ongoing.
+SEOUL KB Financial Group Inc (105560.KS) Chairman Euh Yoon-dae said talks with ING Groep NV ING.AS to buy the Dutch bank and insurer's South Korean insurance unit are still ongoing.

 "Negotiations are expected to continue until next week," Euh told reporters on Wednesday, in reply to a question about its bid to acquire the ING insurance unit.